 Hydrocephalus is a buildup of cerebrospinal fluid in the skull that causes the brain to swell.
 Cerebrospinal fluid (CSF) is essential to the brain because it allows the brain to float within your skull, it cushions the brain if your head is jerked, it removes waste products of the brain, and it maintains constant pressure in the brain.

 The two types of hydrocephalus that affect adults primarily are hydrocephalus ex-vacuo and normal pressure hydrocephalus.
 Hydrocephalus ex-vacuo is caused by damage to the brain from a stroke, accident, or other types of traumatic brain injury.
 Normal pressure hydrocephalus can occur in people at any age and is a slow moving, progressive buildup of fluid in the skull.
 The causes of normal pressure hydrocephalus can include head injuries, brain tumors, infections, or bleeding in the brain.
+Hydrocephalus can also be associated with Chiari malformations.

 Symptoms that can be associated with hydrocephalus include headache, vomiting, blurred or double vision, problems with balance, coordination, and walking, nerve damage, urinary incontinence, fatigue, drowsiness, loss of memory, difficulty thinking, irritability, and changes in personality.
 Some of the symptoms may get better once the hydrocephalus is cured, while other impairments may permanently affect the individual.